Zylashro/django-ecommerce/README.md

 A simple page with a carousel showing either three products that are currently on sale, or showing three random products.
 The carousel slides can be scrolled through using either the arrows or highlighters below.

+The user can click either the products name or price to be taken to its details page.

 ### Store Page:

 The page will display all the products that the user can purchase in neat little cards.